ChanSunny/simple-date-react/README.md

 # Simple Date Website for New York

-Displays the time for New York every 10 seconds
+Displays the time for New York every 10 seconds.
+Created by using "create-react-app".

 ## Required Scripts

+Required packages:

+node and npm

 In the project directory, you need to run: